viaacode/crm2ldap/README.md

 # crm2ldap

-Integration between LDAP and CRM
+Integration between CRM and LDAP

 ## Introduction

-TODO: introduction
+This interface tranfers company and contact data from CRM (Teamleader) to LDAP (Apache).
+Contacts belong to a company (company has one or more related contacts).

 ## Overview

-TODO: high-level overview (flow-diagram)
+CRM						LDAP		Action
+-----					-----		--------------------

+company 	---->		company		create|update|delete
+contact		---->		contact		create|update|delete

 ## Company